-That equipment is still justified in many situations, but video editing apps and more powerful phones are making it easier and faster to produce fantastic video in the palm of your hand with a device you already own.
-Read on for the essentials you need to produce professional-looking video with your phone.
+That equipment is still justified in many situations.
+However, video editing apps and more powerful phones are making it easier and faster to produce fantastic video in the palm of your hand with a device you already own.
+Read on for the essentials you need to make professional-looking video with your phone.

 Correct the Aspect Ratio

-If you still occasionally catch yourself shooting video vertically, a new app called Horizon will correct that problem for you, and automatically crops your video into the proper aspect ratio as you film.
+If you still occasionally catch yourself shooting mobile video vertically, an app called Horizon will correct that problem for you.
+It automatically reorients your video, and crops it into the proper aspect ratio as you film.

 No More Shakiness

-For less than $30, you can get a small, portable tripod for your smartphone, and it is well-worth the expense if you are looking to improve video you are taking with your phone.
+For less than $30, you can get a small, portable tripod for your smartphone.
+It is well-worth the expense if you are looking to improve video you are taking with your phone.

 Steadicams hold your phone completely steady no matter if you are moving around or even going up and down stairs.
 If you are a real estate agent filming a walk-through of a property on a phone, for instance, this device is an absolute must.
 With a little practice it can even replace much bulkier full-size tripods in numerous situations.

 Capture Better Audio

 Bulky or heavy microphones are not optimized for use with a phone, so a few manufacturers have started catering to this growing market.
 There are accessories on the market that can dramatically improve the audio being captured, even if the phone is far away.

-Trim and Polish
+Trim and Polish Video on the Go

 These robust apps allow you to cut and trim clips, rearrange your shots, and add transitions, text, images, sound and visual effects, music, and voice-overs.
 The learning curve varies tremendously, and the right app for you will depend heavily on your video work-flow and your specific project.